-The strategic and efficient use of resources for PV system commissioning and operations and maintenance (O&M) activities are critical to optimizing solar PV power system revenue and profitability.
-Through our work as an Owner’s Representative, PV Pros has not only formalized procedures for ensuring installation quality, but also identified opportunities to streamline inspection and commissioning activities while minimizing risk.
+The strategic and efficient use of resources for PV system commissioning and operations and maintenance (O&M) are critical to optimizing solar PV power system revenue and profitability.
+Through our work as an Owner’s Engineer, PV Pros has formalized procedures for ensuring installation quality, and identified opportunities to streamline inspection and commissioning activities while minimizing risk.

 When used properly, aerial imaging can benefit owners both before and after the commercial operation date (COD).
-Here I review the benefits of aerial imaging and share best practices for the strategic use of aerial inspection services.
+Here I review the benefits of aerial imaging and share best practices for using aerial inspection services.
 In the process, I highlight some persistent myths that can lead to the inefficient use of resources or unnecessary exposure to risk of injury.

 Benefits of Aerial Imaging in Large-Scale Systems

-Aerial inspection services perform PV system flyovers using manned or unmanned aerial vehicles or aircraft systems equipped with high-resolution cameras that collect visible and infrared (IR) imagery.
-Pilot-on-board flyovers are most efficient for inspecting large-scale solar farms.
+Aerial inspection services perform flyovers using manned or unmanned aerial vehicles or aircraft systems equipped with high-resolution cameras that collect visible and infrared (IR) imagery.
 The primary benefits of aerial imaging in this context relate to operational efficiency and site safety.